Miele Triflex HX1 Review

 I’m pleasantly surprised with how well the Miele Triflex HX1 cleaned floors.

-Aside from its struggles with quaker oats, it did well with other types of debris like coffee grounds, sand, and quinoa.
+Aside from its struggles with Quaker Oats, it did well with other types of debris like coffee grounds, sand, and quinoa.

 The lack of a soft roller attachment hurts its efficiency, but it still picks up debris.